Facilities and features

 There are occasional concerts at the Church and the venue can be booked by appropriate community organisations for this purpose.

 St Columba's has a well-established choir of about 18 members.
-The choir sings the Evensong service on the first Sunday of each month and some of the choir sing at the Sunday Matins on the fourth Sunday of the month.
+The choir sings the Evensong service on the first Sunday of each month and some of the choir sing at the Sunday Matins on the third Sunday of the month.

 Groups, Courses and Activities